Thomas Paine: Early life and education

-He attended Thetford Grammar School (1744–1749), at a time when there was no compulsory education.
-At the age of 13, he was apprenticed to his father.
-Following his apprenticeship, aged 19, Paine enlisted and briefly served as a privateer, before returning to Britain in 1759.
-There, he became a master staymaker, establishing a shop in Sandwich, Kent.
+Paine attended Thetford Grammar School from 1744 to 1749, when schooling in England was not compulsory.
+At age 13 he began an apprenticeship with his father.
+After completing his apprenticeship he enlisted as a privateer at 19 and served aboard the King of Prussia.
+He returned to Britain in 1759, became a master staymaker, and opened a shop in Sandwich, Kent.

-On September 27, 1759, Paine married Mary Lambert.
-His business collapsed soon after.
-Mary became pregnant; and, after they moved to Margate, she went into early labour, in which she and their child died.
+Paine married Mary Lambert on September 27, 1759, but his business soon collapsed.
+Mary became pregnant, and after the couple moved to Margate she went into early labour, and both she and their child died.

-In July 1761, Paine returned to Thetford to work as a supernumerary officer.
-In December 1762, he became an Excise Officer in Grantham, Lincolnshire; in August 1764, he was transferred to Alford, also in Lincolnshire, at a salary of £50 per annum.
-On August 27, 1765, he was dismissed as an Excise Officer for "claiming to have inspected goods he did not inspect".
-On July 31, 1766, he requested his reinstatement from the Board of Excise, which they granted the next day, upon vacancy.
-While awaiting that, he worked as a staymaker.
+In July 1761 he returned to Thetford to work as a supernumerary officer.
+In December 1762 he became an Excise Officer in Grantham, Lincolnshire, and in August 1764 he transferred to Alford with a salary of £50 per annum.
+On August 27, 1765, he was dismissed for "claiming to have inspected goods he did not inspect".
+On July 31, 1766, he petitioned the Board of Excise for reinstatement, which it granted the following day when a vacancy arose.
+While he waited he resumed corsetmaking.

 In 1767, he was appointed to a position in Grampound, Cornwall.
-Later he asked to leave this post to await a vacancy, and he became a schoolteacher in London.
+Later he asked to leave this post to await a vacancy, and he became a school teacher in London.

 On February 19, 1768, he was appointed to Lewes in Sussex, a town with a tradition of opposition to the monarchy and pro-republican sentiments since the revolutionary decades of the 17th century.
 Here he lived above the 15th-century Bull House, the tobacco shop of Samuel Ollive and Esther Ollive.